 The only thing she can do now is to maintain and treat her skin as a mature skin would — to continue nourishing and moisturizing her skin as often as possible, and to use skincare treatments like massage, peeling, masks and machines like ultrasound and galvanic.

-Please do not mistake this article with the soaps that were made specially for cleansing the face, as they are made much more mild and therefore very good in helping to cleanse, and moisturize the face at the same time.
+Please note: Do not mistake this article with the soaps that were made specially for cleansing the face, as they are made much more mild and therefore very good in helping to cleanse, and moisturize the face at the same time.

 Have you ever used soap to clean your face?
 What products do you use to wash your face?